danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Kafka Connect can be used for Change Data Capture (CDC)** to capture changes from databases and stream them into Kafka.
 - **The Kafka Connect `config` topic** stores the configuration for each connector and task.
 - **Kafka Connect can be scaled horizontally** by adding more worker nodes to the cluster.
+- **Standalone mode in Kafka Connect** is simpler to set up but **lacks the fault tolerance and scalability of distributed mode**.
+- Kafka Connect **supports exactly-once semantics** for **sink and source connectors** if they are designed to leverage the framework's capabilities.
+- **Plugin discovery** in Kafka Connect is controlled by the `plugin.path` worker configuration, and the `service_load` strategy is fastest but requires verifying plugin compatibility.
 - **Standalone mode in Kafka Connect** is simpler and requires less setup but lacks the fault tolerance and scalability of distributed mode.
 - **Monitor Kafka Connect** using JMX metrics and integrate with monitoring tools like Prometheus and Grafana.
 - **Restart connectors and tasks** through the REST API to recover from transient errors or apply configuration changes.